lingluanchen/awesome-swift/README.md

 * [ImageDetect](https://github.com/Feghal/ImageDetect) - Detect and crop faces, barcodes and texts in image with iOS 11 Vision API.
 * [ImageLoader](https://github.com/hirohisa/ImageLoaderSwift) - A lightweight and fast image loader for iOS.
 * [ImageScout](https://github.com/kaishin/ImageScout) - Implementation of [fastimage](https://pypi.org/project/fastimage/0.2.1/) - supports PNG, GIF, and JPEG.
-* [ImageViewer](https://github.com/Krisiacik/ImageViewer) - An image viewer à la Twitter
+* [ImageViewer](https://github.com/Krisiacik/ImageViewer) - An image viewer à la Twitter.
 * [JLStickerTextView](https://github.com/luiyezheng/JLStickerTextView) - A UIImageView allow you to add multiple Label (multiple line text support) on it, you can edit, rotate, resize the Label as you want with one finger ,then render the text on Image.
 * [Kingfisher](https://github.com/onevcat/Kingfisher) - Image download and caching.
 * [LetterAvatarKit](https://github.com/vpeschenkov/LetterAvatarKit) - A UIImage extension that generates letter-based avatars.